adrianskelton/project3/README.md

 I tried to upgrade the gspread module and pip also as suggested in [this post](https://stackoverflow.com/questions/66730666/gspread-worksheet-update-error-worksheet-has-no-attribute-update) from stackoverflow however this did not solve it.
 I then used the clear screen function instead, so that the player does not see this message at the welcome screen and it does not negatively impact the user experience, the functionality is unaffected by this error.

-### **Manual testing**
+### **Additional notes on testing**

 During the design process I often tested and improved up the functionality of the game.
 I knew I wanted the game to look visually pleasing so used an ascii artwork for the game but this looked cluttered with the code so I imported it from a separate file in artwork.py
 This also avoided long line pep8 errors when putting run.py through the validator.
 I realized during the creation of the validation of the input options that there was case sensitivity which was solved by adding .lower() after the input to convert the input to lowercase.

 **Colorama**

 Problem: Colorama module was not working I thought it was not compatible with heroku but then realized it was not in the requirements.txt as it was added after initial deployment.

 Fix: Ran command Pip Freeze > Requirements.txt from terminal and pushed everything to heroku and it worked, solution found on code institute slack community.\

+**Validation and looping**

 Problem: When I entered a blank name it would give the error but when I retried to enter a blank name it would freeze.

-I needed to make a while loop instead for this and function and then also changed my game over function to a while loop so that the error message displayed until the required input was entered to break out of the loop.
+Fix: I needed to make a while loop instead for this and function and then also changed my game over function to a while loop so that the error message displayed until the required input was entered to break out of the loop.

 ### **Automated testing**